Chaoyi-Lu/ZIP-LPCM/Simulation studies.md

 where (i) "beta" corresponds to the intercept parameter $\beta$ of the model, (ii) "P" corresponds to the $\boldsymbol{P}$ which is a group-level $K \times K$ matrix indicating the probability of unusual zero for the interactions between each pair of groups, (iii) "mu" and "tau" correspond to the $\boldsymbol{\mu}$ and $\boldsymbol{\tau}$ which are, respectively, the group centres and the group precisions of the corresponding multivariate normal distributions, (iv) "z" corresponds to the latent clutering or membership variable $\boldsymbol{z}$ which is an $1\times N$ vector storing the pre-specified clustering.
 Here, $K$ is the number of non-empty clusters that can be easily extracted from $\boldsymbol{z}$.

-The corresponding model parameters and latent variables are in line with those introduced in the **ZIP-LPCM-MFM** paper.
+The corresponding model parameters and latent variables are in line with those introduced in the **ZI-LPCM-MFM** paper.
 The above simulation function brings the following contents for a **ZIP-LPCM** network.

 ``` r